 Tip: The knee health is dependent on hydration.
 Hydration is dependent on electrolytes as your cartilage has no blood vessels.

 The exam will help determine the extent of the knee damage.
 With this information, the doctor will identify what needs to be done to repair the injury.

 The water cures protocol will not work if there is a tear or injury requiring surgical intervention to correct the damage.

 Even with knee injuries, the water cures protocol can help the healing and eliminate the pain in many cases.
 Speak to a holistic doctor or holistic nurse to see if the water cures will work for you and your knee pain.

 Following the water cures protocol will probably be the best way to prevent knee injury.

-Contact Us for Personal Help?
+Need to Contact Us for More Research Info?
 Go to the bottom of the FAQ page.